nicholaides/emberashes.com/source/_posts/2012-12-23-getters-and-setters-in-ember-dot-js.markdown

 }.property('firstName', 'lastName')
 ```

-When the property is called as a getter (i.e. with one argument), it works the same way it always had.
+When the property is called as a getter (i.e., with one argument), it works the same way it always had.

 When the property is called setter, it sets the properties it needs to but doesn't just return `fullNameString` like the previous version did.
 Instead, it allows the getter logic to run, which honors `firstName`'s and `lastName`'s decisions about how they should handle being set.